Nijah1797/pythonteachingcode/README.md

 ## 🚀 Roadmap (Next 2 Weeks)

 ### Research & Planning
-- [ ] Find a Python text adventure game repository on GitHub and evaluate it
+- [Done] Find a Python text adventure game repository on GitHub and evaluate it
   **Assigned to:** Nijah

 - [ ] Analyze how the game handles user input and story branching